KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 The Vectorscope :term:`widget` allows you to monitor the colour properties of your clip in detail.

 More details are available in the :ref:`Vectorscope <vectorscope_working>` and :ref:`What the I and O Lines are Good for <vectorscope_i-q_lines>` sections of this documentation.

+See also the :ref:`effects-vectorscope` and :ref:`effects-vectorscope_advanced` video effects.

 .. rst-class:: clear-both